 Without a registered agent, you could lose your good standing with the state of Maryland, and the state also has the right to dissolve your LLC if they decide to.
 In a worst-case scenario, you could miss the alert regarding a lawsuit against your company, which could even lead to a judgment against your business because you didn’t defend yourself.

 Guru Tip: We recommend designating an online service to handle these requirements.
 This eliminates junk mail and keeps your personal and/or business address off public record.

 Step Three: File Formation Documents

 Once you are ready to form your Maryland limited liability company, you will fill out the Articles of Organization.
 You can either do this on your own or hire a Maryland LLC service.
 Some services, like ZenBusiness, even offer discounts on their service.

 This is THE document that will register your LLC with the state.
 You’ll want to ensure all of the following information is correct on the form:

 - Your chosen business name

-- Name and address of your registered agent
+- The name and address of your registered agent

-- Signature of organizer and registered agent
+- Signature of registered agent

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement